SSPR: A Practical Guide

 Implementation approach

-In Microsoft environments, SSPR is provided by Microsoft Entra ID.
-Other identity providers offer similar self-service recovery workflows; the key is governance + monitoring.
+In Microsoft environments, SSPR is provided by Microsoft Entra ID with configurable policy controls.
+Other identity providers (Okta, Google Workspace, Ping Identity) offer similar self-service recovery workflows.
+The key is governance and monitoring, not the specific platform.

 Common Questions